 Insider’s Guide to the Caribbean

-Imagine being on a sailing yacht or all-suite motorized yacht with just 148 to 342 guests—ships perfectly proportioned for small ports, remote islets, and under-the-radar tropical havens.
+Imagine being on a sailing yacht or all-suite motorized yacht with just 148 to 342 guests—ships perfectly proportioned for small ports, remote islets, and under-the-radar spots.
 You’ll wake up in a new destination almost every day without having to pack and unpack or worry about the logistics of transportation or accommodations.
-What’s more, you’ll eat locally inspired meals in world-class restaurants created by renowned chefs—without having to leave the ship.
-Whichever yacht you choose, you’ll find expansive decks and elegant outdoor spaces, impeccably appointed suites with spa-like bathrooms, and high-end amenities—a 180-degree difference from most other cruise ships!
+Your meals will be locally-inspired feasts at world-class restaurants created by renowned chefs.
+Whichever yacht you choose, you’ll find expansive decks and elegant outdoor spaces, impeccably appointed staterooms and suites with spa-like bathrooms, and high-end amenities—a 180-degree difference from most other cruise ships!

 Before you start planning your next scuba or snorkeling beach vacation, read on for a close look at the unique histories, cultures, and underwater experiences you’ll have at some of the most sought-after destinations in the Caribbean.
 Then, get ready to experience these extraordinary destinations in a way that’ll delight you with new discoveries and deeply enrich your life.